 Following your trip we ask that the applicant completes an Evaluation Form which collates feedback quotes from the children attending, it’s essential for measuring our impact.

 If the evaluation is satisfactory, then the remaining 20% balance will be paid.
-If balancing invoices are not submitted within 60 days of the performance date, we reserve the right to withdraw our grant for the outstanding 20% amount.
+If balancing invoices are not submitted within 60 days of the performance date, we will withdraw our grant for the outstanding 20% amount.

 -